The $\operatorname{E}_2^{hC_6}$-homology of $\mathbb{R}P^2$ and $\mathbb{R}P^2 \wedge \mathbb{C}P^2$: The homotopy fixed point spectral sequence for pi *(C6 sm Y)

+A chart of the $E_7$ page can be found in \Cref{fig:c6y_e7}.
+Due to sparceness, there are no $d_r$ for $r>7$, so we have $E_8 = E_{\infty}$.
 It remains for us to resolve the extensions.
-There are no exotic $2$-extensions on the $E_{\infty}$ page (see Figure~\ref{fig:c6y_cinfinity}) of the HFPSS for $\csixy$.
-In other words, every extension on the $E_{\infty}$ page splits, since, again by Lemma 2.19 of \cite{Beaudry_2022}, any element divisible by two is in the image of $\eta$.
+By Lemma 2.19 of \cite{Beaudry_2022}, any element divisible by two is in the image of $\eta$, hence every group extension on the $E_{\infty}$ page splits.

 \FloatBarrier